-- 2. Drill four holes at least 5" deep in the internal ceiling for each of the required suspension bolt anchors (field supplied).
-Make sure to hold the drill at a 90° angle to the ceiling. - 3.
-Using a hammer, insert the suspension bolt anchors into the pre-drilled holes. - 4.
-Install the four suspension bolts. - 5.
+- 1. Refer to the following diagrams for unit dimensions and locations for the four suspension bolt holes required to hang the indoor unit. - 2.
+Before drilling the holes in the ceiling and mounting the unit, align the refrigerant pipes, drain pipe, and electric cable connection points with the direction they will be drawn out and connected to the outdoor unit through the wall hole (see Step 3: Drill Wall Hole For Connective Piping). - 3.
+Drill four holes 4" deep in the internal ceiling for each of the required suspension bolt anchors (field supplied).
+Make sure to hold the drill at a 90° angle to the ceiling. - 4.
+Using a hammer, insert the suspension bolt anchors into the pre-drilled holes. - 5.
+Install the four suspension bolts. - 6.
 Mount the indoor unit.
-Using two people to lift and secure it, insert the suspension bolts into the unit's hanging bracket holes and secure in place with washers and nuts.
-Make sure the unit is level and the bottom of the unit is 3/8"-1" (10-25mm) higher than the ceiling board to accommodate the unit's panel.
+Using two people to lift and secure it, insert the suspension bolts into the unit's hanging bracket holes and secure in place with washers and nuts (see diagram below).
+Make sure the unit is level.